Octopus: Picovoice's Voice Search EngineNovember 03, 2021

 Can you imagine modern life without Google search?
 In the mid-1990s, the World Wide Web’s popularity created a deluge of novel text data.
-Google unlocked the power of this data with the first truly effective web search engine.
-In the 2010s, multimedia content on the Internet has seen a similar growth pattern, driven by services like YouTube and SoundCloud.
-Additional audio data is being generated at a huge rate from call centers and Zoom meetings.
-The ability to effectively index this new wave of Internet data unlocks opportunities including search, media creation, compliance, and real-time sentiment analysis.
+Google unlocked the power of this data with the first truly-effective web search engine.
+In the 2010s, multimedia content has seen a similar growth pattern driven by services like YouTube, SoundCloud, and Zoom.
+The ability to effectively index this new wave of Internet data unlocks opportunities in search, media creation, compliance, and real-time sentiment analysis.

-The naive solution for the voice search problem is using a Speech-to-Text (STT) engine combined with classic text indexing techniques as shown below.
+The naive solution for the voice search problem is using a speech-to-text (STT) engine combined with classic text indexing techniques.
 This approach has subtle—but significant—drawbacks.

-This method’s drawback stems from the language model STT engines.
-The language model defines the set of valid words and how these words can be combined to build full sentences.
-This limits the usability of STT engines for voice search, as they struggle to find out-of-vocabulary queries with technical jargon and proper nouns.
+This approach suffers from the STT's reliance on a language model.
+The language model defines the set of valid words and how they are combined to build sentences.
+It limits the usability of STT engines for voice search, as they struggle to find out-of-vocabulary queries with technical jargon and proper nouns.
 Furthermore, mistakes in the transcription due to competing hypotheses result in search misses.
-Homophones like “wear” and “where” are a classic example.
+Homophones like “wear” and “where” are classic examples.

-Picovoice Speech-to-Index takes a different approach: indexing speech directly without relying on a text representation.
-This acoustic-only approach boosts accuracy by removing the out-of-vocabulary limitation and eliminating the problem of the competing hypothesis (e.g. homophones).
+Picovoice Speech-to-Index takes a unique approach: indexing speech directly without relying on a text representation.
+Octopus's acoustic-only approach boosts accuracy by removing the out-of-vocabulary limitation and eliminating the problem of the competing hypothesis (e.g. homophones).